keikai/doc/dev-ref/Protection.md

 {% endhighlight %}

   - Line 6: Switch cells' lock status.
-  - Line 9,11: A cell's lock status is of style information.
-So, to change a cell style is not as simple as calling a setter, please refer to [ Cell Style and Format](Cell_Style_and_Format) for more details.
+  - Line 9, 11: A cell's lock status is of style information.
+So, to change a cell style is not as simple as calling a setter, please refer to [ Cell Style and Format] (Cell_Style_and_Format) for more details.
   - Line 10: Use `setLocked()` to lock or unlock a cell.
   - Line 12: Calling `isLocked()` to get lock status.
   - Line 16: Update cell's lock status text in the panel when selecting